 Southwest also offers the Southwest Companion Pass, one of the best values around, since you can bring a 1 person on any flight with you for FREE for the life of the pass (which can be as long as two years).
 To earn it, you’ll need to collect 125,000 points in a single calendar year.

-But what happens to those points if you don’t use them?
+But what happens to those points if you don’t use your Southwest points?

 Do Southwest Points Expire?